imagej/imagej.github.io/pages/Automatic_Update_Site_Uploads.md

 description: test description
 ---

-{% capture includecontent %} This guide is intended for maintaining non-core update sites by automating builds with [Travis CI](https://travis-ci.org/).
+{% include sidebox-right content='This guide is intended for maintaining non-core update sites by automating builds with [Travis CI](https://travis-ci.org/).
 \* The [core update